s0rg/decompose/README.md

 - [compose yaml](https://github.com/compose-spec/compose-spec/blob/master/spec.md)
 - pseudographical tree
 - json stream
-- statistics (nodes, edges and listen ports)
+- statistics - nodes, connections and listen ports counts

 ## rationale

-I was in need for a tool to visualize and inspect big (more than 470 containers) dockerized legacy system without any schemes and having a bare minimum of documentation.
+I was in need for a tool to visualize and inspect big (more than 470 containers) dockerized legacy system without any schemes and having a bare minimum of documentation

 ## analogs